CelestialCartographers/Loenn/README.md

 Lönn is a visual level maker and editor for the game Celeste.
 It allows editing map binaries, creating new ones, adding rooms, and filling the rooms with anything your heart desires (as long as what your heart desires is possible within the realms of the game).
 The generated map binaries can be loaded in the stock game or using [Everest](https://everestapi.github.io/), although the use of Everest is highly recommended.
 For use without Everest, you can replace a map in `Content/Maps` (remember backups), otherwise, you can place it in `Mods/<yourmodname>/Maps` with Everest and use the custom chapter loading (refer to the [Mod Structure guide](https://github.com/EverestAPI/Resources/wiki/Mod-Structure)).

-The program is still in an early state, some things are still missing and it is under active development.
-If you spot something that is missing, it will most likely be added some time in the near future.
+The program is still under active development.
+If you find something that you would like to see in the program, please let us know so that it may be added some time in the future.
 If you spot a bug or the program crashes, please report it.

 Lönn is a successor to [Ahorn][ahorn], a visual level maker based on [Maple][maple].
 If you want to be able to generate and edit maps using code, give Maple a try.